Investing in alternative protein

 Invest in a good food future

-- The alternative protein industry raised $2.9 billion in investments in 2022 — 21 percent of all-time investment.
+• The alternative protein industry raised $2.9 billion in investments in 2022 — 21 percent of all-time investment – and another $500 million in the first half of 2023, bringing total investments over the past decade to $14.6 billion.

-- Over the past decade, companies have raised approximately $14.2 billion in invested capital, 79 percent or $11.2 billion of which was raised since the start of 2020 when the coronavirus first disrupted global markets.
+• Eighty percent or $11.7 billion of this total has been raised since the start of 2020 when the coronavirus first disrupted global markets.

-Note: Invested capital includes accelerator and incubator funding, angel funding, seed funding, equity and product crowdfunding, early-stage venture capital, late-stage venture capital, private equity growth/expansion, capitalization, corporate venture, joint venture, convertible debt, and general debt completed deals.
-Liquidity events comprises mergers, acquisitions, reverse mergers, buyouts, leveraged buyouts, and IPOs.
-All deals include invested capital, liquidity events and other financing, which comprises subsequent public share offerings and private investment in public equity.
+Source: GFI analysis of PitchBook Data, Inc. Data has not been reviewed by PitchBook analysts.
+Invested capital includes accelerator and incubator funding, angel funding, seed funding, equity and product crowdfunding, early-stage venture capital, late-stage venture capital, private equity growth/expansion, capitalization, corporate venture, joint venture, convertible debt, and general debt completed deals.

 Significantly more investment is needed from both the public and the private sector to mitigate the environmental and public health impacts of food production and sustainably feed a growing global population.